 It's important to design your coop in such a way that panels can be unscrewed to inspect wall cavities for pests, and you want to do this so that you don't damage your materials.
-In cold climates insulation is a must, and you can use the fibreglass/vapor seal/tuck tape methid with screwed (not nailed) panels.
-Another thing you can do is to caulk cracks and seams, and there are products that can easily be peeled away if you have to open a section of wall.
+In cold climates, insulation is a must, and you can use the fiberglass/vapor seal/duct tape method with screwed (not nailed) panels.
+Another thing you can do is to caulk cracks and seams, and there are products that can easily be peeled away if you have to open a section of the wall.
 Read the instructions though, you should not apply these with birds nearby.

 I have heard that chickens require special attention to ammonia and dust.
 Since I will be raising day-old chicks and keeping 12 hens, with any luck, I want to start out well.

 This is one of the layers, Maggie, checking the first eggs of the day- November 9, 2009.
-The powder on the platform is food-grade diatomaceous earth, used every few days near the pop hole, entrances, roosts and perimeter as a preventive to lice, ticks and mites and as a general dessicant.
+The powder on the platform is food-grade diatomaceous earth, used every few days near the pop hole, entrances, roosts, and perimeter as a preventive to lice, ticks, and mites and as a general desiccant.

-This is that the platform looks like after they have roosted overnight.
+This is what the platform looks like after they have roosted overnight.

 I like the rectangular bucket because it eases up to the flat edges of the platform without spillage.
 We dump in a seasonal compost pit.

 Another item we use is a pest strip to kill flies.
-We don't have major problems because most of the biting flies will not remain in the shade of a barn, but in August or September we might hand a pyrethin wax strip called a 'Black Flag' or Vapona No-Pest Strip.
-It's good for three months, can be hung over poultry (avoid directly over food/water) and will work on most kinds of insect parasites.
+We don't have major problems because most of the biting flies will not remain in the shade of a barn, but in August or September, we might hand a pyrethrin wax strip called a 'Black Flag' or Vapona No-Pest Strip.
+It's good for three months, can be hung over poultry (avoid directly over food/water), and will work on most kinds of insect parasites.
 Be sure to check any rain barrels of other collection dishes that hold liquids for mosquito larvae- change water as often as you feasibly can!